DYagmur/DevOps/README.md

     kubectl get pods

 9. Open 2 different terminal and run the first terminal producer.go and run the second terminal consumer.go you will see the output which is communicated between each other.

+11. Please use the this command to access RabbitMQ Management UI.
+    ```bash
+    kubectl port-forward --namespace default svc/my-release-rabbitmq 15672:15672

+12. You can access the user and password below command if you don't add custom value.yaml file.

+    ```bash
+    echo "Username      : user"
+    echo "Password      : $(kubectl get secret --namespace default my-rabbitmq -o jsonpath="{.data.rabbitmq-password}" | base64 -d)" echo "ErLang Cookie : $(kubectl get secret --namespace default my-rabbitmq -o jsonpath="{.data.rabbitmq-erlang-cookie}" | base64 -d)"